rjtmahinay/blog-rjtmahinay/clcs3z45r000308mdgn6sfelw.md

 ### The Service Layer

 The concept of the service layer is mostly used in the time of Monolithic Architecture which uses the MVC Design Pattern.
-Although there is no **@Service** annotation in Micronaut, you can use the existing **@Singleton** to create your service.
+Although there is no **Service** annotation in Micronaut, you can use the existing **Singleton** to create your service.
 After all, services are used as beans.

 ```java
 public interface SynchronousEmployeeService {